September 14, 2017

-In the northern Philippines, in the province of La Union, the small city of San Fernando is leading a revolution — in trash.
+In the northern Philippines, in the province of Pampanga, the small city of San Fernando is leading a revolution — in trash.

 Over the last two years, the once litter-covered city has transformed into a waste management leader.
 Today 78 percent of garbage is composted or recycled, on par with North America’s most enthusiastic waste-reducer, San Francisco.
 Composting and recycling keep garbage off the streets, and from tumbling into rivers and flowing out to sea.
 That’s an especially big deal in Southeast Asia, where millions of tons of plastic wash into the ocean every year.